 5. Recurring Cost

 Groceries, employees, cleaning and delivery charges are all recurring expenses.
 If you provide a tiffin at Rs 100, this should cover all these expenses.
 For delivery, you need to add extra charges.
 But make sure to establish a radius for delivery.
 Even if you do the majority of the cooking, it is wise to hire help.
 This person can help with prepping the food, cleaning, packaging and much more.
 Remember to add the cost of gas and electricity.

 Just as we take up life or medical insurance in case something goes wrong, it’s vital to ensure your business as well.
 As mishap in business is possible, it’s better to safeguard in advance.
 Connect with a local insurance agent to discuss the best coverage you will likely require.

 There is nothing more important than hygiene in today’s times.
 As a tiffin provider, it becomes paramount to maintain a balance between taste and hygiene.
 Some of the measures that you can consider are regular pest control, using gloves while packing and cooking and sterilising the kitchen.
 Along with that, checking the body temperature of everyone who handles the food, using hand sanitiser and soap and wearing masks is mandatory.

 8. Meal Plan

 An easy way to avoid chaos is to plan your menu for each day of the week.
 Some people only take up weekdays or exclusively weekends to deliver tiffins.
-It’s best to chalk a plan, keeping in mind the availability of groceries, the season, cooking time required and of course your customers’ preferences.
-There are several ways you can design your menu, like #VeganWednesday or serve one cuisine a day or even let your customers order from a variety.
+It’s best to chalk a plan, keeping in mind the availability of groceries, the season, the cooking time required and of course your customers’ preferences.
+There are several ways you can design your menu, like #VeganWednesday or serving one cuisine a day or even letting your customers order from a variety.
 It all depends on your food and how you anticipate business in your area.